oluwafiolashademi/TESTIFY-AUTOMATION_SCHOOL/README.md

-# CI-CD-PIPELINE
+# Testify Automation School
-Learning how to automate a CI/CD pipeline with GItHub and Jenkins
+Learning how to Automate Test processes

 # Table of content